raphaelhalmas/raphaelhalmas/README.md

 ## Currently I am working ...

-... as a SAP ABAP Fiori consultant at SouthEnd Corp.
+... as a SAP BTP ABAP Fiori consultant at SouthEnd Corp.

 ## Skills: